April 30, 2007

 C. L. Blast, Crestown 1000, ca 1970

-I've read that vocalist C. L. Blast was originally from Birmingham, Alabama, where he came into the world as Clarence Lewis, Jr. By 1954, he was in New York recording for Bobby Robinson's Red Robin label as Clarence 'Junior' Lewis, with one single issued in 1955.
+The surprisingly unheralded soul vocalist C. L. Blast was originally from Birmingham, Alabama, where he came into the world as Clarence Lewis, Jr. By 1954, he was in New York recording for Bobby Robinson's Red Robin label as Clarence 'Junior' Lewis, with one single issued in 1955.
 In 1960, he cut at least three more singles for Robinson's Fury label, using his given name on one and Little Junior Lewis for the other two.
 He also did some songwriting and possibly production/engineering work for Robinson's operations in that period.
 And therein lies the New Orleans link.
 He shares co-writer credit with Lee Dorsey and Robinson on Lee's first giant Fury hit, "Ya Ya" from 1961.
-I do not know the extent of their collaboration or exactly why Lewis' name is on the record, as Robinson claims that when he came to town to record Dorsey, they got together and wrote the song in a New Orleans bar.
+I do not know the extent of their collaboration or exactly why Lewis' name is on the record, as Robinson claims that when he came to town to record Dorsey, he and Lee got together and wrote the song in a New Orleans bar.
 Interestingly, Lewis also has writing credits on some other major Fury/Fire tunes of the era, including Elmore James' blues classic, "The Sky Is Crying", Buster Brown's "Fannie Mae", and the Don Gardner/Dee Dee Ford raver, "I Need Your Lovin'".
-Once he separated from Robinson, Lewis recorded for Columbia, Scepter, and MGM in the first half of the decade.
-But his recording career did not make much noise, even though he was blessed with a strong, soulful voice.
+Once he separated from Robinson, Lewis recorded for Columbia, Scepter, and MGM during the decade.
+But his recording career did not make much noise, even though he was blessed with a strong, emotive voice.

 I first heard "Two Time One Is Two" and "Love Is Good" on the Funky Delicacies compilation,

-Wardell Quezergue's Funky Funky New Orleans and put them on my list.
-It took some searching, but I finally found this near mint siingle, which sounds a bit better than the vinyl source used on that CD.
+Wardell Quezergue's Funky Funky New Orleans and put the single on my seach list.
+It took some time, but I finally found this near mint siingle, which sounds a bit better than the vinyl source used for that CD.
 The Crestown imprint seems to have been a one-shot deal, as I can find no other listings for it.
-At the time, Quezergue was calling his operation Pelican Productions, which put out this 45 and had an associated label, Pelican Records, as well.
-Pelican released a few more singles, including the one by Blast mentioned earlier; but no commercial rewards were forthcoming from any of them.
+At the time, Quezergue and business partner Elijah Walker were calling their operation Pelican Productions, which issued this 45 and ran the associated Pelican label, as well.
+Pelican released a short list of singles, including the one by Blast mentioned earlier; but no commercial rewards were forthcoming from any of them.

 * Also available on Wardell Quezergues's Funky Funky New Orleans.